 Victoria Henneberry, one of two people serving life sentences for the Feb.
 2014 murder of Loretta Saunders, is appealing her second-degree murder conviction.

 Henneberry, who is representing herself in court, is asking a panel of three judges with the Nova Scotia Court of Appeal to overturn her conviction because she was distraught and stressed when she agreed to plead guilty.

-On Wednesday, Hanneberry asked and was denied a request to adjourn the appeal hearing for another three months.
-During the appeal hearing, she called three witnesses to testify, including a psychologist to assessed that Henneberry wasn’t suffering from post traumatic stress disorder.
+On Wednesday, Henneberry’s request to adjourn the appeal hearing for another three months was denied.
+During the appeal hearing, she called three witnesses to testify, including a psychologist to assessed that Henneberry wasn’t suffering from post-traumatic stress disorder.

 Today, Henneberry is expected to give final arguments in court.